Overview

 UC's Electronic Information Security Policy, IS-3, brings changes to the way information security risk is managed at UC, and here at Berkeley.
 This project is designed to integrate IS-3's requirements and principles into Berkeley's existing information security program in a way that aligns with core campus priorities and values.
 It will help to ensure that risk is understood and addressed at the appropriate organizational levels, and includes updating the fundamentals of the campus’ security program to current UC and industry standards.

 As part of our multi-year program for implementing IS-3, ISO will roll out a comprehensive plan to enable Units to comply with their obligations under UC Berkeley’s local implementation of IS-3.
-Refer to these slides for more details (login required)
+Refer to these slides for background and the initial (Phase 1) implementation plan (login required)

 Our goal is to integrate IS-3 into UC Berkeley’s existing information security program in a way that makes sense for campus: